danilor/DigitalKataclysm/README.md

 # DigitalKataclysm

-Larave inspired Framework for small projects.
+Laravel inspired Framework for small projects.

 Working with PHP it tries to emulate how frameworks such as Laravel works, but in their minimal state and the maximun code reach.
-Its not intended for final users or huge projects ( not yet), but in the future it can take that path.
+Its not intended for final users or huge projects (not yet), but in the future it can take that path.

+You will see that there are a lot of similarities with Laravel, and a lot of methods with the same name; but this does not mean that it works exactly the same.
+This familiar code will help usual Laravel developers to get use to this framework, and at the same time, get to know its differences.

+The real objective of this project is not to become popular, or replace other MVC such as Laravel, but to offer another lightweight option for those sites that does not require so much code power, but still want to keep its common structure.

 ## Requirements